Lucyjpjones/lj-fscr/testing.md

 <u>View blog functionality</u>

+To check that the post detail view was working correctly I navigated to the blog page and clicked on each blog 'read me' link to check I was naviagted to the correct post detail page, and I was.

 <u>Commenting on blog</u>

 When logged in as a member/admin I clicked onto a variety of forums and entered a comment into the text field and clicked 'post'.
 I could see that the comment had been added below with the correct logged in username and date/time so I knew the functionality was working correctly.

+<u>Deleting own comment from blog</u>

+To check I was only able to delete my own comments, I logged in and checked the trash icon was only visible on the specific comments I had posted, which it was.
+I then checked the delete functionality was working correctly.
+After clicking on the icon, the comment was deleted and I received a success toast, as was expected.

 **Forum**

 <u>View thread functionality</u>

+To check that the thread detail view was working correctly I navigated to the forum page and clicked on each thread title link to check I was naviagted to the correct thread detail page, and I was.

 <u>Adding Thread</u>

 I checked that the functionality for adding a thread to the forum was working by logging in as a member/admin and clicking 'add thread' on the forums page.
 I was directed to a form to fill and when clicking 'post' I could see that my thread had been added to the forum page so I knew it was working correctly.

-<u>Commenting on forum</u>
+<u>Replying to thread</u>

-When logged in as a member/admin I clicked onto a variety of forums and entered a comment into the text field and clicked 'post'.
-I could see that the comment had been added below with the correct logged in username and date/time so I knew the functionality was working correctly.
+When logged in as a member/admin I clicked onto a variety of forums and entered a reply into the text field and clicked 'post'.
+I could see that the reply had been added below with the correct logged in username and date/time so I knew the functionality was working correctly.

+<u>Deleting own reply from thread</u>

+To check I was only able to delete my own replies, I logged in and checked the trash icon was only visible on the specific replies I had posted, which it was.
+I then checked the delete functionality was working correctly.
+After clicking on the icon, the reply was deleted and I received a success toast, as was expected.

 ### **Automated testing**